 The VACC Finance and Audit Committee is a sub-committee of the VACC Board comprising five members of the VACC Executive Board, who are appointed for terms not exceeding two years.

-The committee meets with the VACC Chief Executive Officer, the VACC Chief Commercial Officer, and the VACC Chief Financial Officer monthly to review and discuss in detail VACC’s financial results, budgets and operations.
+The committee meets with the VACC Chief Executive Officer and the VACC Chief Commercial Officer monthly to review and discuss in detail VACC’s financial results, budgets and operations.
 The committee is to recommend to the Board that these reports can be relied upon and be approved.

 The Finance and Audit Committee will also endorse the yearly operating budget in May each year and after meeting with the audit partner from Pitcher Partners, they will endorse the yearly 30 June statutory financial statements to the Board for their approval.